Do you have many metal scraps lying around? I will show you how to turn them to earn extra cash today.

 Different scrap metal buyers will likely offer you different price quotes.
 To get the best money for your scrap metals, you will need to try 2 or 3 scrap buyers and compare their prices.

 Some buyers will also give you more favorable deals for large loads – or even help you with a truck.

 7. Be Aware Of Local Scrap Metal Laws

 States have scrap metal laws to regulate the buying and scrapping of junk metals.
-You may even need to leave your signatures or photocopy of ID with your scrap buyer.

 But if you own the items, or someone willingly gave them to you, then you have no problem.